Skip to main content

 2

-Backend generates token
+Backend mints the token

 3

-Token sent to frontend
+Token shipped to frontend

 4